Johan Ludvig Runeberg: Childhood

-Runeberg was born into a Swedish-speaking family in Jakobstad, Finland, on the shores of the Gulf of Bothnia.
+Runeberg was born into a Swedish-speaking family in Jakobstad, on the shores of the Gulf of Bothnia.
 His parents were sea captain Lorentz Ulrik Runeberg (1772–1828) and Anna Maria Malm (1782–1834).
-Paternal grandfather Ludvig had moved to Finland from Sweden, and Anna Maria Malm was born to the merchant family from Jakobstad, which probably also had their roots in Sweden.
+His paternal grandfather Ludvig had moved within Sweden from the west to the east, which is now Finland, and Anna Maria Malm was born to a merchant family from Jakobstad, which probably also had their roots in Sweden.

 As a child, Runeberg suffered from scrofula, which led to glandular swelling.
 His physical development slowed down due to illness so that he did not learn to walk until he was three or four years old.
 From his father, Johan inherited a manly and brisk character, and from his mother, he inherited sensitivity and artistic talent.

 Education

 At the age of eight, Runeberg was sent to live with his uncle and attend school in Oulu.
 Runeberg studied in the city of Vaasa and later on at the Imperial Academy of Turku, where he befriended Johan Vilhelm Snellman and Zacharias Topelius.
 His studies concentrated mainly on the classical languages of Latin and Greek.
 He earned a Master of Philosophy during 1827.
 He served as a tutor (1822–1826), docent at the Imperial Alexander University (1830) and teacher at the Swedish-language Helsingfors Lyceum (1831–1836).

-From 1837 he lived in Porvoo, where he served as professor of Latin literature in the Borgå gymnasium.
+From 1837, he lived in Porvoo, where he served as professor of Latin literature in the Borgå gymnasium.
 Runeberg was the tutor of Carl Henrik Alopaeus, who would later become the bishop of Porvoo and an educator of the deaf.
-Runeberg also supported Carl Oscar Malm's school for the deaf in Porvoo (which Alopaeus taught at) as well as serving on its school board.
+Runeberg also supported Carl Oscar Malm's school for the deaf in Porvoo (at which Alopaeus taught) as well as serving on the school board.
 Finnish salon hostess Natalia Castrén (1830–1881) was a member of Runeberg's cultural circle.